 Expressions

-An expression is a formula that can be created for both customers and events and serve as a derived attribute.
-It can combine multiple attributes and can be used for further specification of customers or events.
-Expressions for events work as event attributes while expressions for customers work as customer attributes.
+An expression is a formula you can create for customers or events.
+It works as a derived attribute, combining multiple attributes to further specify or categorize customers and events.
+Expressions for events work as event attributes, while expressions for customers work as customer attributes.

 Watch this short introductory video about this feature:

-- Select if you intend to derive the expression for a customer or event attribute.
+Select whether you want to derive the expression for a customer or event attribute.
 The same logic applies as with aggregates and running aggregates.

-- Type the formula into the field or you can use the buttons to add attributes and functions and then edit them.
+Type the formula into the field, or use the buttons to add attributes and functions and then edit them.

 Attributes

-Attributes are customer or event attributes, aggregates or running aggregates that were either defined previously or are created directly from the expression builder.
-These provide the values to the formula.
+Attributes are customer or event attributes, aggregates, or running aggregates that were either defined previously or created directly from the expression builder.
+They provide the values for the formula.

-You can use only up to 26 attributes in one expression.
-If there is a need to use more, split the formula into more expressions and build a final expression out of them.
+You can use up to 26 attributes in a single expression.
+If you need more, split the formula into multiple expressions and build a final expression from them.

 Functions

-Functions take the values from attributes and return a value based on the input.
+Functions take values from attributes and return a result based on the input.
 The following functions are available:

 abs(A) | Returns the absolute value of A. |